Released August 19, 2025

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Tennessee remained unchanged at 59.8 percent in June.
+The labor force participation rate in Tennessee rose to 59.9 percent in July from 59.8 percent in the prior month.

 The 10-year high for the labor force participation rate in Tennessee was 61.9 percent occurring in November 2019, and the 10-year low was 58.8 percent in April 2020.